Sayedelmahdy/Student-Management-System/README.md

 13. Review success rates of students in a specific group.
 14. View average student grades in a specific test on a particular day or within a specific period.

+## Developers - ArtOfCoding

+The Student Management System was developed by the talented team at ArtOfCoding.
+With a passion for creating innovative solutions, ArtOfCoding has successfully designed and implemented this system to meet the needs of teachers and educators.

 ## How to Buy

 If you are interested in purchasing the Student Management System, please contact us: